Autumn in Orkney is a special time of year. It's a season full of dramatic light, stunning sunsets, wild weather and so much more.

 Orcadians are proud of our food and drink heritage too.
 A dram by the fire is an essential part of island life for many – explore where those drams come from with a tour of Highland Park Distillery and Scapa Distillery.
 You’ll learn all about the heritage of these world-famous whiskies, and you’ll get a sample or two as well.

-You can also see beer from the Orkney Brewery being made on a tour of its headquarters in Quoyloo, and enjoy a pint or two in the café.
-Both the Deerness Distillery and the Orkney Distillery offer tours and tasters now as well.
+You can also see beer from the Orkney Brewery being made on a tour of its base in Quoyloo, and enjoy a pint or two in the café.
+Both the Deerness Distillery and the Orkney Distillery offer tours, tasters and more as well.

 The different seasons bring their own natural highlights, and autumn is such a perfect time to experience wild Orkney.
-September brings the grey seal pupping season, which can last until mid-December.
-These tiny animals have a harsh introduction to life, surviving on rocky island shores until they’re old and strong enough to find their way into the sea.
+September sees the start of the grey seal pupping season, which can last until mid-December.
+These tiny pups have a harsh introduction to life, surviving on rocky island shores until they’re old and strong enough to find their way into the sea.

 Some of the best seal-watching sites can be found in the north isles, where hundreds of seals gather onshore.
-Windwick in South Ronaldsay is one of the best sites on the mainland, with an elevated view over the beach – a word of caution though, getting too close to the pups and their mothers is not a good idea, these animals are best observed from a very respectful distance.
+Windwick in South Ronaldsay is also a good option, with an elevated view over the beach.
+A word of caution though - getting too close to the pups and their mothers is not a good idea and can frighten them.
+These animals are best observed from a very respectful distance.

 Autumn may very well be the best time of year to embrace the elements in Orkney.
-There are often beautiful sunsets as the days get shorter, with the sun setting behind the Hoy hills, illuminating the sandstone cliffs with a soft pink glow.
+There are often beautiful sunsets as the days get shorter and the light can offer incredible photograpy opportunities.

-Then, the next day, you could be out and about in the face of a gale as waves crash against the coast and cliffs at Yesnaby, Marwick, Mull Head and Costa.
-The aftermath of these storms can make beachcombing a fascinating pursuit too, as items from as far afield as Canada, the United States and the Caribbean can be found washed up on the shore.
+Then, the next day, you could be out and about in the face of a gale as waves crash against the coast and cliffs at Yesnaby, Marwick and Mull Head.
+The aftermath of these storms can make beachcombing a fascinating pursuit too.
+Check out our landscapes and seascapes itinerary and film for more inspiration.

-Island hopping is one of the great Orkney adventures too.
-These communities all hold a magical quality and with the autumn light and dramatic skies, days spent exploring them are well worth it.
+Island hopping is one of the great Orkney adventures.
+These small communities all hold a magical quality and days spent exploring them are well worth it.
 You could blow away the cobwebs with a walk to Orkney’s highest point on Ward Hill in Hoy.
-How about a day-trip to Papa Westray, and the chance to experience the eclectic Oy Festival, or a walk on Flotta’s wartime trail?
+How about a day-trip to Papa Westray, or a walk on Flotta’s wartime trail?
 The possibilities are endless.

 There is always somewhere to explore in Orkney, so why not come and take a closer look during autumn, whatever the weather.